LukasWoodtli/WebPage/pelican/content/modern_os.md

 #### Xen I/O-Rings

 Xen uses a ring buffer for data transfer with producer-consumer pattern.
-There are 4 pointer to the buffer_
+There are 4 pointer to the buffer.

 1. Request producer (shared, updated by guest)
 2. Request consumer (private to Xen)